 (L) Health Care Cost Trends.
-The CTA Retiree Health Care Trust (RHCT) utilizes the same trend curve for all benefits, including pre- and post-Medicare medical and prescription drugs.
+The RHCT Valuation utilizes the same trend curve for all benefits, including pre- and post-Medicare medical and prescription drugs.
 The health care trend rates assumed for medical and pharmacy combined are in line with Aon Hewitt's expectations for the pre-Medicare medical benefits, pre-Medicare prescription drug benefits and post-Medicare prescription drug benefits.
-However, due to Medicare Advantage funding cuts passed in the Patient Protection and Affordable Care Act (PPACA), it is possible that after the rate guarantee expires at the end of 2013 that the CTA could experience double digit trend increases for the new Medicare Advantage plan in the early years.
-The Retiree Health Care Trust and its actuary should continue to monitor expected increases for this plan carefully and consider adopting a separate trend curve for this plan for future valuations.
-The 5% ultimate trend is reached in 2019.
+However, due to Medicare Advantage funding cuts passed in the Patient Protection and Affordable Care Act (PPACA), it is possible that after the rate guarantee expires at the end of 2013 that the CTA could experience double digit trend increases for the new Medicare Advantage plan for a few years.
+The RHCT and its actuary should continue to monitor expected increases for this plan carefully and consider adopting a separate trend curve for this plan for future valuations.
+The 5 percent ultimate trend is reached in 2019.
+The 5 percent ultimate trend is reached than the current seven year period that is assumed.
+The RHCT's actuary should consider this for the next valuation.

 - (M) Retiree Drug Costs.
 The Valuation assumes that the effect of annual CPI adjustment of prescription drug copays, annual deductibles, and annual out-of-pocket maximums is to decrease health care trend rates by 0.3%. - (N) Retiree Contribution Increase Rate.
 The application of the medical trend rate to the retiree and dependent contributions is a common practice.
 Actual contribution increases in the future should be compared against this assumption to ensure that it continues to be reasonable. - (O) Administrative Expense.
-The administrative expense assumptions are not unreasonable. - (P) Lifetime Maximum Benefits.
-The assumption of no lifetime maximum benefits in the plan is not unreasonable, as past information was not available on accumulated benefits.
+The administrative expense assumption in the January 1, 2013 Valuation increased 33 percent over the amount in the January 1, 2012 Valuation.
+The RHCT indicated this was due to higher recurring administrative costs and including an adjustment for the Transitional Reinsurance and Patient Centered Outcomes Research Institute (PCORI) fees enacted as part of PPACA.
+The resulting administrative expense assumption is not unreasonable. - (P) Lifetime Maximum Benefits.
+The assumption of no lifetime maximum benefits in the plan is not unreasonable, as past information was not available on accumulated benefits. - (Q) Excise Tax.
+As part of the Patient Protection and Affordable Care Act (PPACA), there is a provision that will take effect in 2018 for high cost health plans called the Excise Tax.
+It is a 40 percent tax on health plan costs that exceed certain thresholds written into the law.
+It has been Aon Hewitt's experience that the large audit firms have indicated they expect that excise tax to be included in actuarial valuations now even though regulations have not been released and the tax is not effective until 2018.
+In addition, Aon Hewitt guidelines related to retiree valuation work require inclusion of the Excise Tax unless the thresholds are not projected to be exceeded or there is clear evidence of a communication to the plan members that any such tax will be passed on to participants.